Gallipoli, Apulia: LGBT culture

+However, it is a very discreet presence mixing harmoniously with the other holiday makers in a seamless manner.

 Sport

 The local football team is the Gallipoli Calcio.
 The team won the 2005–06 Serie C2/C championship.
-They have now been promoted to Serie B for the first time in the club's short history after winning the 2008–09 Serie C1/B championship.
+They were promoted to Serie B for the first time in the club's short history after winning the 2008–09 Serie C1/B championship, although were instantly relegated and then refounded due to financial issues.